Use this link to access the tournament registration page. Be sure to read/review the information before proceeding to the sign-up page.

 President Corinne Lacich presented her Executive Board report to the members assembled for the annual Spring Meeting of the WGAWP at Allegheny Country Club.
 Attached is the text of that presentation that reflects the diligent work of the executive board in preparation for the upcoming season.
 New events, policy and procedural changes, a partnership with West Penn Golf Association and the addition of "socials" and new mixed events are a just a few of the updates to be found in the report:

 Register for the Fall Meeting and other non-golfing events.
 Remember that you cannot register for the meetings and socials until you have completed the 2017 member registration.

 To renew your WGAWP membership for the 2017 season, be sure that you are logged into the website!

-Click on this image and you will arrive at the renewal page.
-In a matter of minutes, your 2017 membership renewal will be complete and you can begin the countdown to spring!
+Click on the image to arrive at the renewal page.
+In a matter of minutes, your 2017 membership renewal will be complete and you can begin planning your golf season!

 Smart phone users: Consider loading the free GHIN mobile application to your phone.
 Post scores, look up handicaps, even a course calculator that allows you to determine your handicap on any course in the United States.